chenz0902/infomation/index.md

 Zhang, Hanchi & Meijer.
 (2018) Using simulation to identify influential factors of patient stay: protocol and application to a surgery center.
 Submitted to International Journal of Advances in Life Sciences.
 Accepted.<br/>

 Sun, Zhang, Dong, & Lang.
-(2018) Towards efficient cooperative arrangement between road haulage firms: an agent-based decision support system.
-Urban Rail Transit by Springer.
-In press.<br/>
+(2018) <a href= "https://link.springer.com/content/pdf/10.1007%2Fs40864-018-0086-4.pdf" target="_blank"> Towards efficient cooperative arrangement between road haulage firms: an agent-based decision support system. </a> Urban Rail Transit by Springer.<br/>

 Zhang, Grandits, Pukk, Hauge & Meijer.
 (2018) <a href="https://advancesinsimulation.biomedcentral.com/articles/10.1186/s41077-018-0072-7" target="_blank">Simulation models for non-technical skill training in healthcare logistics.</a> BioMedical Central Advances in Simulations.<br/>

+Work not publicly available:

 Zhang and Meijer.
 (2018) <a href= "http://www.cesun2018.org/program.html" target ="_blank"> Modelling and simulation of the Stockholms emergency care. </a> Annual Conference of Council of Engineering Systems Universities (CESUN).<br/>